 It is the responsibility of students to be academically honest in all aspects of their school work.
 A student who cheats on tests, or presents the work done by others as if it were his or her own (plagiarizes), is being academically dishonest.
 It is the responsibility of the school staff to educate the students about this policy and provide support and consequences.
 In line with New Brunswick Education policy, Plagiarism in Grade 11 or 12 courses may result in the loss of the credit.
 The University of Bradford provides a link to Frequently Asked Questions about Plagiarism.
 The University of Houston also offers a Quiz on Plagiarism.
 Students wanting to use other’s work in their assignments are encouraged to research the correct writing etiquette.
-Two Online resources are How to Use Quotes When Citing Others In Your Written Work and a Youtube Video on Using Quotes.
-The WikiHowTo site offers help with writing a bibliography using APA Style.
-Additional reference material is available at the school.
+Useful online resources Purdue Online Writing Lab, How to Use Quotes When Citing Others In Your Written Work and a Youtube Video on Using Quotes.
 A paper copy of a MLA approved Guide is available for purchase from the ISSL office.

 Dishonesty – With our foundation built on respect, an atmosphere of trust and honesty must prevail.
 Lying or stealing will not be tolerated.
 The definition of stealing includes taking possessions from a student, teacher or the school without permission.
 Cheating is not excusable under any circumstances.

 Computer Use and Communication Devices

 - All students must sign the Use of Electronic Device and Internet Privilege Agreement.

 - We are a Bring Your Own Device (BYOD) school.
 Currently, only grade 9 to 12 students may have cell phones at school.
 No cell phone use inside of school except in classrooms at the discretion of the teacher.
 Students are expected to conduct themselves as Digitally Responsible Citizens.
 We encourage students to leave their phones at home.

 Elections are held at the beginning of each year to choose a council of students who will lead student activities and build team spirit in the school.
 A president, secretary, and treasurer will be elected, and representatives from each class will be chosen to assist.